girder/large_image_wheels/README.md

 ## Rationale

-It is an inconvenience to have to add `--find-links https://manthey.github.io/large_image_wheels` to pip install commands to use these wheels, but the is no ideal solution.
+It is an inconvenience to have to add `--find-links https://manthey.github.io/large_image_wheels` to pip install commands to use these wheels.
 There are alternatives: (a) convince upstream repositories to publish wheels, or (b) publish these under unique names (e.g., large_image_dependency_gdal).
 None of these are perfect solutions.

 Using `--find-links` requires modifying pip install commands.
 Further, if a newer non-wheel version of a package is published on pypi, it will be used in favor of the wheel unless the explicit version is used.
 Since this repository won't maintain old versions, this means that the wheels must be rebuilt as soon as new versions are released.